tnwei/tnwei.github.io/content/posts/nebulaegan.md

 Screening for existing work, I found:

 + [`pearsonkyle/Neural-Nebula`](https://github.com/pearsonkyle/Neural-Nebula) which uses DCGAN to generate 128x128 nebula pictures.
-Last updated Apr 2019.
 + [`jacobbieker/AstroGAN`](https://github.com/jacobbieker/AstroGAN) which contains code for a spiral galaxy generator, elliptical galaxy generator, and a 128x128 image generator trained on Hubble space telescope images.
-Last updated May 2019.

 Both repos were last updated in Apr and May 2019 respectively, back before high resolution image synthesis with GANs became commonplace.